 St Lucia or Antigua: Explore the Sights and Experience the Tropics

 Along with the natural scenery on offer, both Antigua and St Lucia have a wealth of attractions and cultural experiences worth checking out.

-When it comes to exploring these islands, Antigua’s infrastructure is a little better than St Lucia, so it is easier to get around and explore.
-St Lucia’s roads can be steep, narrow, and sometimes tough going, adding to the complications of moving around the island yourself.
+When it comes to exploring these islands, more tourist-orientated Antigua has infrastructure that’s a little better than St Lucia, so it is easier to get around and explore.
+St Lucia’s roads can be steep, narrow, and sometimes tough going.
+Adding to the complications of moving around the island yourself.

 This island is a melting pot of cultures, most heavily influenced by African, French and English traditions.
 The colorful homes here are indicative of the vibrant Kreole culture that has emerged from that mix.

 As a country that was fought over for years by colonial powers, St Lucia is home to countless relics.
-In the north-west, Pigeon Island National Park has to be visited, and is home to many colonial relics left over from when the French and British battled it out for St Lucia.
+In the north-west, Pigeon Island National Park has to be visited.
+It’s home to many colonial relics left over from when the French and British battled it out for St Lucia.

 Staying in the colonial period, head to Diamond Falls Botanical Gardens in Soufrière.
 Tropical plants and gorgeous colors are everywhere in this garden that’s set on an estate from the 18th century.

 For something more local, modern, and lively, then you must join in the Gros Islet Jump Up.
 This street party is full of food, good conversation between locals (and tourists!), and dancing to Caribbean music that is blasted over speakers.
 It happens every Friday night.